A reduction theorem for the Navarro Alperin weight conjecture: Modular character triples with defect zero characters

 \begin{remark} Notice that in the above theorem, we have controlled the order of $G_1,$ that is, the equation $|G_1|=|G/Z||\mathbb{F}_p(\lambda)^{\times}|.$ The key point is that $|G_1|$ will not grow as the field $F$ becomes larger.
-This is because that by our assumption, we has assumed that the field $F$ is big enough for every finite group we consider, which means that it is big enough for $G_1.$ This assumption may be unable to satisfy if $|G_1|$ grows as the field $F$ becomes larger. \end{remark}
+This is because by our assumption, we have assumed that the field $F$ is big enough for every finite group we consider, which means that it is big enough for $G_1.$ \end{remark}